 Here is a list of the most frequent Front End Development jobs for bootcampers:

 |Full Stack Developer||$101,800|

 Knowledge of front end languages, frameworks, and critical thinking are essential parts of the developer’s toolbox.
 Because Front End Developers often work on a team, recruiters are also looking for strong evidence of soft skills.
 Thankfully, most coding bootcamps teach their students how to demonstrate their transferable skills as well as their technical skills.

 Here is a short list of skills and technologies taught at Front End Web Development bootcamps:

 A Front End Developer’s resume should show past experience in a way that frames the transferable skills.
 Recruiters look for things like previous management experience, jobs requiring clear communication, problem-solving, and other soft skills.
 A resume should show the proper technical skills listed in the job description, like languages learned and technologies mastered.
 Listing quantifiable achievements and projects presents your experiences from bootcamp in a way that recruiters can understand quickly and easily.
 A Front End Web Developer’s resume should also show specialization in front end technologies.

 Front End Web Developers must build and maintain an online portfolio.
 Showcase the projects you’ve built during bootcamp in your portfolio as well as on your resume.
 Here are some projects that Developers built during bootcamp and added to their portfolios:

 Remote developers make ~$66,000.
 Learn how to find a remote job and ace the remote interview!

-Turing School of Software & Design is a 7-month, full-time training program in Denver, CO turning driven students into professional developers.
-Students who take their Back End Engineering Program or their front End Engineering Program will be surrounded by a...Read our Full Review of Turing
+Turing School of Software & Design is a federally accredited, 7-month, full-time online training program based in Denver, CO turning driven students into professional developers.
+Students who take their Back End Engineering Program or their Front End Engineering...Read our Full Review of Turing

 St. Louis9 Courses